 In the 1900s, the average consumption of sugar was 10 pounds per person annually.
 In 1986, the FDA found no reason to put a warning out on sugar as the average consumption per person annually was 40 pounds.
 25 years later it has skyrocketed to approximately 250 pounds of sugar per person annually.
+High fructose corn syrup also adds another 67 pounds of sugary syrup to the 250 pounds of refined sugar.

 The development of high fructose corn syrup being added to a number of different foods and the increased consumption of sugared soft drinks is responsible for this increase of sugar consumption.
 Along with the intake of sugar, cookies, candies, cakes, breads, crackers, pasta and a number of other foods made from refined and processed grains, are high glycemic foods and, therefore, they easily convert to sugar through digestion.
 These refined carbohydrates and sugar are stripped of all their nutrients and, therefore, we are eating calories without nutrients.